msgpo/standardfile.github.io/doc/spec.md

 <h2><a id='getting-started'></a>Getting Started</h2>

-To get started with a Standard File account, find apps that support the Standard File format.
+To get started with a Standard File account, find [apps](https://standardnotes.org) that support the Standard File format.

-For a list of apps that use Standard File today, [see here]().

 These apps will ask you for a Standard File server location.
 You can use any of these free servers: